This article describes poisoning caused by eating parts of a calla lily plant.

 Bring the plant with you to the hospital, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
-The patient may receive fluids through a vein (IV) and breathing support.
+The person may receive fluids through a vein (IV) and breathing support.